 So what did I do?
 I applied this…

 I did this window with almost 2 bottles.
-You can find it at Joann here
+You can find it on Amazon here

 So…how did I do it??
 How do you apply it?
 Well it is sooooo easy!
 Can you finger paint swirls?
 Then you can dois the first time I ever had tried this product.
 It is white, but dries clear.